Liuming9124/Tabu_Search_for_Deception_Problem/ts/readme.md

 * Times
 2. #### Result
 * Best Times : The less Iterations to Find the Best Value
-* **Best Compare of Tweaks** : The less Tweaks to Find the Best Value
+* **Best Compare of Tweaks** : The less Tweaks to Find the Best Value -> Best times * Number of Tweaks
 * Best Value: show the best Value of Deception problem
 * Average times : Average Iterations to find the best value
-* Average Compare of Tweaks : Average times * Number of Tweaks
+* Average Compare of Tweaks : Average times / Number of Tweaks

 ## Structure and Method Description